👀 Solink Secure Summit ’25 now sold out.

 Can you use CCTV video footage as evidence?

 Yes.
-Surveillance video footage is considered high-quality evidence.
+Security video footage is considered high-quality evidence.
 Solink allows companies to share video evidence with law enforcement using only an email address.

-How does cloud video surveillance improve the security of convenience stores?
+How does cloud video security improve the security of convenience stores?

 Car washes, gas stations, and convenience stores face many threats.
 From shoplifting and violent crime to fraudulent car damage and slip-and-fall claims, a security camera system can help.